The birthplace of modern astrophysics

 Yerkes Observatory is open for free public tours every Saturday throughout the year.
 Programs begin at 10:00 a.m., 11:00 a.m., and Noon.
 We will be open for regular Saturday tours December 27 and January 3.
 Occasional repairs to the exterior of Yerkes Observatory from Spring through Fall of 2014 are not expected to interfere with weekday or Saturday tours.

-Tuesdays through Fridays, we offer daytime tours similar to those on Saturday, between 9:30 and Noon and 1:30 and 5:00 p.m.
+We offer daytime tours similar to those on Saturday on some weekdays, dependent on tour guide availability.
 30-minute tours for up to five people are $25, plus $5 per additional person.
-One-hour tours are $100.
-For information, or to schedule a tour, email: firstname.lastname@example.org or call 262-245-5555, extension 880.
-Be certain to include your cell telephone number and email address.
+To schedule a tour, email: firstname.lastname@example.org or call 262-245-5555, Extension 880.
+Be certain to include your cell/telephone number and email address.

 Throughout the year, weather permitting, Yerkes Observatory offers evening observing sessions for adults and kids aged twelve and up.
 Participants look at a variety of fascinating celestial objects through a large, modern 24-inch diameter telescope....